microsoft/azure-pipelines-tasks/Tasks/GithubReleaseV0/README.md

 #### GitHub Service Connection

 In order to perform operations on the GitHub repository, the task needs a GitHub service connection with adequate permission.
-If it does not exist already, you can [create a github service connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=vsts#sep-github) in your azure pipelines project.
+If it does not exist already, you can [create a github service connection](https://aka.ms/AA3am5s) in your azure pipelines project.
 Once the service connection is created, all you need is the name of the service connection in this task.

 ## Parameters of the task

 The GitHub Releases task can run in 3 action types, viz. create, edit or discard.
 Based on the action chosen by the user certain parameters will be ignored.
 The following is the list of parameters required for this task.

 * **Service Connection:** This is the name of GitHub service connection which will be used to connect to target GitHub account.
 You can use an existing GitHub service connection or create a new one.
-For more details, see: [create a github service connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=vsts#sep-github)

 * **GitHub Repository:** This is the name of the github repository where the github releases will be created.
 E.g. *microsoft/vscode*